Border Collie: Dog sports

 They perform well at some higher jump heights at dog agility competitions, so much so that in England, competitions often include classes for ABC dogs, "Anything But Collies".

 The Border Collie's speed, agility, and stamina have allowed them to dominate in dog activities like flyball and disc dog competitions.
 Their trainability has also given them a berth in dog dancing competitions.

 Border Collies have a highly developed sense of smell and with their high drive make excellent and easily motivated tracking dogs for tracking trials.
 These trials simulate the finding of a lost person in a controlled situation where the performance of the dog can be evaluated, with titles awarded for successful dogs.
 Border Collies are used as search dogs in mountain rescue in Britain.
 They are particularly useful for searching large areas of hillside and avalanche debris.
 Hamish MacInnes believed that dark-coated dogs are less prone to snow blindness.

 Research

 The impressive intelligence of the Border Collie has made it a viable subject for research.
 In particular, the Georgia Institute of Technology's FIDO (Facilitating Interactions for Dogs with Occupations) project demonstrated the ability of intelligent dogs to communicate with humans.
-In particular, Professor Melody Jackson, director of the institute's BrainLab, instrumented a Border Collie named Sky to activate a sensor worn by the dog which allowed Sky to communicate in audible English with its handler.
-One intent was to allow service dogs to warn their owners of impending danger, or to alert others to emergency situations involving their handler, especially those situations which might have resulted in the incapacitation of their handler.
+In particular, a project at the institute's BrainLab instrumented a Border Collie named Sky to activate a sensor worn by the dog which allowed Sky to communicate in audible English with its handler.
+One intent was to allow service dogs to warn their owners of impending danger, or to alert others to emergency situations involving their handler, especially those which might involve in incapacitation.